Navigating the Challenges of Restaurant Hiring in the Great Resignation Era

 It’s no secret that restaurant hiring has become increasingly difficult.
-In almost every town and city it seems that there’s several restaurants with signs in front advertising that they are hiring.
+In almost every town and city it seems that there are several restaurants with signs in front advertising that they are hiring.
 The reasoning?
 The Great Resignation has made restaurant staffing incredibly difficult.

 Are you one of these restaurants that’s finding it hard to hire and keep employees?
 Read on.
 The trends in the list that follow characterize the attempts many restaurant human resources departments are making to try and secure enough employees to keep their restaurant workforce at an operational size.
 These different tactics were discerned thanks to BBI’s suite of restaurant intelligence tools (learn more about our insights here).